NextAcademy/til_engineering/_posts/2017-11-15-they-say-stop-using-var-but-why.md

 With that, block-scoped `button` and `size` variables will not be known outside the for-loop, and they will not be hoisted out of the for-loop as well.
+If you're wondering how was this problem solved before ES6 was released, [through Closure](https://codepen.io/lirenyeo/pen/OOjZNo).

 ## Conclusion
 >`let`/`const` is the new `var`